 🙏 Please share this article if you liked it. 💜💜 You help us continue!

-FAQs from users: 'What is the ideal number of eggs for an IVF cycle?', 'What if the number of eggs I produce is insufficient for IVF?', 'How many follicles are needed for IVF?', 'How many do you need for IVF?' and 'Do all fertilized eggs result in pregnancy?'.
+FAQs from users: 'What is the ideal number of eggs for an IVF cycle?', 'How many follicles are needed for IVF?', 'Is the quality or quantity of eggs more important in an IVF cycle?', 'How many do you need for IVF?', 'Do all fertilized eggs result in pregnancy?' and 'My gynecologist tells me that they anticipate getting 4 mature eggs in the retrieval, is that ok?'.